 Spend a full day getting back to nature in the Johnstone Strait!
-The dynamic Johnstone Strait is home to everything from sea-stars to orca and is surrounded by incredible rainforested mountains.
-This tour is designed for all ages and ability levels, though you will be paddling for upwards of four hours so a certain level of physical fitness is advised.
+The dynamic Johnstone Strait is home to everything from sea stars to orcas and is surrounded by incredible rainforested mountains.
+This tour is designed for all ages and ability levels, though you will be paddling for up to four hours, so a certain level of physical fitness is advised.
 Your guide will provide you with all the instruction and equipment you need to comfortably enjoy a day of spectacular paddling.

-We typically encounter bald eagles, seals, massive groves of bull kelp, entertaining jumping herring, sea stars and other intertidal life on all our tours.
-Though we cannot guarantee whale sightings, chances to see larger marine mammals such as orca and humpback exist as well.
-The beautiful British Columbian mainland mountains create an incredible backdrop throughout the day trip.
-Follow along next to your guide and you will likely find something you have never seen before
+We typically encounter bald eagles, seals, massive groves of bull kelp, entertaining jumping herring, sea stars and other intertidal life on our two-hour tours.
+The beautiful British Columbian mainland mountains create an incredible backdrop for an evening paddle.
+These tours are appropriate for anyone!
+Follow along next to your guide and you will likely find something you have never seen before.

-Our Day Trip departs from picturesque Telegraph Cove on northern Vancouver Island.
+Our Day Trip departs from picturesque Telegraph Cove in northern Vancouver Island.
 You will need to arrive here by 9:45 a.m. on the day of your tour as we plan to be on the water by 10:15 a.m.
 The day starts with introductions to your fellow adventurers and a brief discussion on safety and paddling to ensure you're comfortable on the water.
-After being fitted to your kayak you will be ready for launch into the natural harbour of Telegraph Cove.
-Here you will have some time to get used to being afloat before we head through the narrow opening to Johnstone Strait and the seemingly unending wilderness beyond.
+After being fitted to your kayak, you will be ready to launch from Telegraph Cove's natural harbour.
+Here, you will have some time to get used to being afloat before we head through the narrow opening to Johnstone Strait and the seemingly unending wilderness beyond.

-The morning will be spent headed North Easterly with the spectacular, rugged coast of Vancouver Island on your right, the distant mountains of mainland BC on your left and the dynamic Johnstone Strait in between.
+You will be spending the morning heading northeasterly with the spectacular, rugged coast of Vancouver Island to your right, the distant mountains of mainland BC on your left and the dynamic Johnstone Strait in between.
 Our tours focus on the journey; we try to ensure that all stress is left behind in the parking lot.
-Our guides are keen to share their knowledge of the area, intertidal creatures, plants and whatever swims by the day you are out.
-We make no guarantees when it comes to wildlife, however a wide variety of creatures have been sighted on day trips in the past: orca, humpbacks, harbour seals, sea lions, dolphins, porpoises, deer, mink, river otters, bald eagles and black bears; All in their natural environment.
-The tour follows a meandering route along the Vancouver Island shoreline, visiting small groups of islands, remote beaches and rugged rocky shoreline.
+Our guides are keen to share their knowledge of the area, intertidal creatures, plants and whatever swims by you that day.
+We make no guarantees when it comes to wildlife; however, a wide variety of creatures, such as orca, humpbacks, harbour seals, sea lions, dolphins, porpoises, deer, mink, river otters, bald eagles and black bears have been sighted on day trips in the past.
+The tour follows a meandering route along the Vancouver Island rocky shoreline, visiting small groups of islands and remote beaches.

-The chance of seeing the orca while kayaking are about 50% from mid-July through September and slightly higher in August.
-Much better than the chance of winning the lottery!
-Before mid-July, it is unlikely to see orca on a day trip as there are not enough salmon, in the area the day trip paddles, at that time of year.
+The chances of spotting orcas while kayaking are about 50% from mid-July through September and slightly higher in August.
+These odds are much better than winning the lottery!
+Before mid-July, it is unlikely to see orcas on a day trip as there are not enough salmon in the area where the day trip group paddles.

-Our guides all carry marine VHF radios and monitor the local chatter to ensure that we never miss an opportunity to see whales, bears or other wildlife.
+Our guides all carry marine VHF radios and monitor the local chatter to ensure that we never miss an opportunity to see whales, bears, or other wildlife.
 They also carry hydrophones, an underwater microphone with an external amplifier.
-Should there be whales nearby, your guide will allow you to listen in on orca's unique calls!
+Should there be whales nearby, your guide will allow you to listen to their unique calls!

-Bring your lunch and something to drink as you will stop for a while at lunchtime, on a remote beach overlooking Johnstone Strait.
-Marine wildlife frequents this area so keep your eyes peeled, we have had some incredible marine mammal sighting from the beach during lunch.
+Bring your lunch and something to drink as you will enjoy your meal on a remote beach, overlooking the Johnstone Strait.
+Marine wildlife frequents this area, so keep your eyes peeled.
+Groups usually experience incredible marine mammal sightings from the beach during this time.

-After our lunch stop you will begin the paddle back to Telegraph Cove, again you will stop to explore areas that abound with the intertidal & invertebrate life that thrives in our cold, nutrient rich waters.
-We regularly see sea urchins of various colours, ochre stars, leather stars, sunflower stars with many legs, brittle stars, all sorts of crabs and other shellfish and the abundant bull kelp.
-Naturally, if opportunity to observe the lager mammals occurs, we will take it.
-The day trip typically arrives back in Telegraph Cove between 4 and 4:30 p.m.
+After lunch, you will begin the paddle back to Telegraph Cove.
+Again you will stop to explore areas that abound with the intertidal and invertebrate life that thrives in our cold, nutrient rich waters.
+We regularly see sea urchins of various colours, ochre stars, leather stars, sunflower stars with many legs, brittle stars, crabs and other shellfish, and an abundance of bull kelp.
+Naturally, if there are opportunities to observe larger mammals, we will take it.
+The day trip usually arrives back in Telegraph Cove between 4:00 and 4:30 p.m.

-This tour is suitable for the whole family but due to its duration we do recommend that your children be over 10 years of age to participate.
+This tour is suitable for the whole family, but due to its duration, we recommend that children be over 10 years old to participate.
 Should you wish to bring children younger than this, please contact us to discuss a private day trip.
-No previous experience is required as we use very stable two and three seat, enclosed sea kayaks, provide all paddling equipment, utilize qualified sea kayak guides and conduct a pre-departure training and safety briefing.
+No previous experience is required as we use very stable two-seat, enclosed sea kayaks.
+We also provide all paddling equipment, employ qualified sea kayak guides, and conduct a pre-departure training and safety briefing.

-HUMPBACKSAn increasing number of Humpback Whales have been returning to these waters since the whaling industry ultimately eradicated them from the area.
-Though whaling ended in BC in 1967, even 35 years later in 2003 only 7 Humpbacks were documented in the Queen Charlotte and Johnstone Straits.
-In 2019 however, 95 individual humpback whales were documented feeding on the abundant krill and herring of the straits... they back!
+An increasing number of humpback whales have been returning to these waters since the whaling industry eradicated them from the area.
+Whaling in BC ended in 1967, and 35 years later, only seven humpbacks were documented in the Queen Charlotte and Johnstone Straits.
+But in 2019, 95 individual humpback whales were documented as they fed on the abundant krill and herring in the straits.
+They are back!
 These solo giants arrive from Hawaii and Mexico in late May and stay to feed until October.